 The elements of your design that affect the cost of your tattoo are amount of detail, coloration, size, and placement on the body.
 Once we have those details and therefore have an understanding of what you want your tattoo to look like, our artists will be able to estimate the amount of time required and we multiply that by their respective hourly rate for your price quote.
 The consultation process to figure out what you want is free.
 The shop minimum is $50, basically anything that takes Sarah, Miranda, or Colin 15 min or less.
 Tipping is not required but always appreciated for exceptional service.

 Once you have an idea of the design you would like, the first step is deciding which artist you would like to work with.
-Everyone’s portfolio is right here on our website, and you can also check out our Facebook page for some more recent work that hasn’t been posted here yet.
-Next thing you need to do is set up a free in person consultation with that artist.
+Everyone’s portfolio is right here on our website, and you can also check out our Facebook and Instagram pages for some more recent work that hasn’t been posted here yet.
+Next thing you need to do is set up a free in-person consultation with that artist.
 Give the shop a call and we will go over the schedule with you to try and find the most convenient time.
 When you come in for your consultation be sure to have all your reference images.
 Throw them in an email, put them on a thumb drive, or print them out and bring them with you.
 The more information you come prepared with the quicker the process will be.
 After you’ve had your consultation the artist may need some time to draw.
 They may set up an appointment with you the same day as your consultation or they may correspond with you via e-mail during the design process and set up an appointment with you via e-mail.
-Check out our Facebook page or Instagram page.

 No. We feel causing undue stress and physical trauma to your body isn’t worth the risk of miscarriage during pregnancy.
 Come back and see us once you have delivered and recovered.